 “I am just so happy, I’m so thrilled and grateful that the dream has finally come true.” — Sylvia Mendez

 In recent years, Sylvia Mendez, daughter of Gonzalo and Felicitas, has been instrumental in raising awareness about her parents’ legal action, which has been the subject of news articles, books, documentaries and even a commemorative U.S. postage stamp.
-Schools in Santa Ana and Los Angeles now bear her parents’ names, and her mother was celebrated in a Google Doodle in 2020.
+Schools in Santa Ana and Los Angeles now bear her parents’ names, and her mother was celebrated with a Google Doodle in 2020.

-“I am so grateful to Tri Ta and Senator Tom Umberg for putting this through,” Sylvia Mendez told the OCDE Newsroom on Tuesday.
+“I am so grateful to Tri Ta and Senator Tom Umberg for putting this (legislation) through,” Sylvia Mendez told the OCDE Newsroom on Tuesday.
 “It was a bipartisan effort.
 Especially right now, with our country so divided, it’s wonderful to have people come together to make this happen.
 I think it’s so important for us to know the history of California.”

 “It wasn’t just Latinos fighting,” she said.
 “Everybody came together.”